 Police Dept Budget – no major changes should be made to the City of Johnstown Police Dept Budget – as it is comparable in both size and expense to similar Cities in PA.
 Because more than 56 % of the total crime in the City of Johnstown is Larceny and more than 27 % is Burglary – accounting for more than 83 % of the total crime – there should be a focus on developing a Solution for these issues, for example, Neighborhood Watch Groups etc. I believe a much more liberal and expanded use of the Johnstown K-9 Unit, tasers, Undercover Officers, Police Bicycles, etc could be a strong deterrent against drug offenders etc in the City of Johnstown.
 There are currently 12 modern specially outfitted JPD Police Bicycles that were paid for with taxpayer dollars that are slowly deteriorating in the JPD storage locker.
 These mobile units should be cleaned and tuned-up and offered to any JPD officer as an alternative to foot patrol - with additional part-time trained officers hired to patrol on these units that offer the element of surprise much more than a patrol vehicle.
 Any and all drug money, vehicles, etc seized by the JPD should be applied toward the JPD budget, training, equipment, etc as opposed to becoming the property of Cambria County - which uses the funds for County Projects etc. Having the JPD use these funds would both increase the effectiveness of the JPD - and lower City of Johnstown taxes.

 Economic Stimulus Program – as an extension of the City of Johnstown JDL and Micro JDL Small Business Loan Programs – I would like to create a more appealing and more aggressive Mini JDL Loan Program that would offer low interest loans up to $ 7,000 – structured as $ 2,000 grant from the City – and a $ 5,000 loan at 3 % interest repayable over a term of 36 months at approx. $ 145.41 per month.
 These small low interest loans could create hundreds of new jobs in the City of Johnstown – and be aggressively advertised and used to fill the more than 100+ vacant storefronts and retail spaces in the City of Johnstown with a very wide and diverse variety of small businesses.
+Lower Property Tax incentives could be offered to the Property Owners by the City of Johnstown in exchange for lower monthly rent charges by the Property Owners for the new start-up business owner(s).
 A number of smaller and more limited loans could be offered for more mobile and portable small businesses such as food and beverage carts, food trucks, tricycle taxis, portable smokers, etc that are common place in progressive cities.

 Crime/Drug/Violence Prevention Initiatives – Many people have asked me how to prevent crime/drugs/violence in a City that is ranked as one of the top 5 % most dangerous City in the US.
 A city that reported more than 100+ gunshots fired during August 2020.
 There's clearly no easy answer and no silver bullet - but the Solution needs begin by listening to the members of the JPD who are on the front lines of this every day.
 I have recently met with the JPD on several occasions to ask what they need that they don't have to bring a sense of Peace back to the City of Johnstown that so many residents desperately want.
 I found all of their requests extremely reasonable.
 They no longer want to wear polyester uniforms that are always uncomfortable and they want to choose their own footwear - so they can focus on work and not sweating or freezing in 1970s style uniforms.
 They want the ability to use one of the 12 fully outfitted JPD bicycles in a JPD locker to pursue criminals in a low profile manner at times.
 They want proper training for a wide range of items and tactical vests that actually fit - none of which they receive.
 While drug dealers allege to have no fear - I have been told they cry like a child at the threat of being tasered - which would seem to be a key deterrent to crime prevention etc. I believe JPD K-9 can be a second.
 Finally and perhaps most important the JPD confirms a majority of drug dealers, etc they arrest are from the greater Philadelphia area and greater New Jersey and are being brought into the City of Johnstown by at least one Agency that focuses on housing.
 This practice must end immediately - as the JPD confirm when they arrest 3 criminals invited into Johnstown from other areas - after which 4 new criminals are brought in - their ability to fight and deter crime is so severely under mined they become almost completely ineffective.